Causal Inference in Recommender Systems: A Survey and Future Directions: Technical Details of Existing Works of Causal Inference-based Recommender Systems

 \subsubsection{Counterfactual Inference}

-Another SCM-based technique used for debiasing is counterfactual inference, which eliminates the path-specific causal effect for debiasing recommendation.
-In particular, some user/item features might cause shortcuts for interaction prediction, hindering the accurate preference estimation.
+Another SCM-based technique used for debiasing is counterfactual inference.
+In some SCMs of recommender systems, two causes (user and item features) lead to one effect (user behavior).
+If the user features or item features are significantly biased, this direct path (which we inaccurately referred to as a "shortcut" in our original version) can result in biased interaction learning, especially when other unbiased features take a more indirect route.
 The counterfactual inference is able to estimate the path-specific causal effect and eliminate the causal effect of partial user/item features.
 Specifically, it first imagines a counterfactual world without these features along specific paths and then compares the factual and counterfactual worlds to estimate the path-specific causal effect.
 For example, Wang \etal~\cite{DBLP:conf/sigir/WangF0ZC21} conducted counterfactual inference to remove the effect of exposure features (\eg attractive titles) for mitigating clickbait issues.
 In addition, Wei \etal~\cite{wei2021model} reduced the direct causal effect from the item node to the ranking score to alleviate popularity bias.
-Furthermore, Xu \etal \cite{xu2020adversarial} proposed an adversarial component to capture the counterfactual exposure mechanism and optimized the candidate model over the worst case with a min-max game between two recommendation models.
+Furthermore, Xu \etal \cite{xu2020adversarial} proposed an adversarial component to capture the counterfactual exposure mechanism and optimized the candidate model over the worst-case scenario with a min-max game between two recommendation models.